decibling/whitepaper/content/en/docs/overview/froy-token-introduction.md

 ---
-title: "FROY token introduction"
+title: FROY token introduction
 draft: false
 weight: 20
+lastmod: 2023-01-17T07:51:08.130Z
 ---

-Froy is a NFT token developed by Decibling.
+Froggily (FROY) is a NFT token developed by Decibling.

-Froy will be use as a public currency within Decibling’s platform
+FROY will be use as a public currency within Decibling’s platform

-All purchases, exchanges, giveaways, withdrawals, paying interest, fees and taxes (if any) and staking will use dB
+All purchases, exchanges, giveaways, withdrawals, paying interest, fees and taxes (if any) and staking will use FROY.